Xunnamius/project-utils/packages/bidirectional-resolve/README.md

 <p align="center" width="100%">
 <!-- symbiote-template-region-end -->
-Resolve a package entry point to a file path (like require.resolve/import.meta.resolve) or a file path to a package entry point; supports conditional imports/exports
+Resolve a package entry point to a file path <i>or a file path to a package entry point!</i>
 <!-- symbiote-template-region-start 2 -->
 </p>